 Income-based repayment is intended as an alternative to income sensitive repayment (ISR) and income contingent repayment (ICR).
 It is designed to make repaying education loans easier for students who intend to pursue jobs with lower salaries, such as careers in public service.
 It does this by capping the monthly payments at a percentage of the borrower’s discretionary income.

-Income-based repayment is only available for federal student loans, such as the Stafford, Grad PLUS and consolidation loans.
-It is not available for Parent PLUS loans or for consolidation loans that include Parent PLUS loans.
-IBR is not available for Perkins loans, but it is available for consolidation loans that include Perkins loans.
-It is also not available for private student loans.
+Income-based repayment is only available for federal student loans, such as the Stafford, Grad PLUS and consolidation loans including those with Perkins loans.
+It is not available for private student loans., Parent PLUS loans or for consolidation loans that include Parent PLUS loans.

 Capped at Percentage of Discretionary Income

 Income-based repayment is similar to income-contingent repayment.
 Both cap the monthly payments at a percentage of your discretionary income, albeit with different percentages and different definitions of discretionary income.
 Income-based repayment caps monthly payments at 15% of your monthly discretionary income, where discretionary income is the difference between adjusted gross income (AGI) and 150% of the federal poverty line that corresponds to your family size and the state in which you reside.
 There is no minimum monthly payment.
 Unlike income-contingent repayment, which is available only in the Direct Loan program, income-based repayment is available in both the Direct Loan program and the federally-guaranteed student loan program, and loan consolidation is not required.

 Income-based repayment is based on the adjusted gross income during the prior tax year.
 In some cases the prior year’s income figures may not be reflective of your financial circumstances.
 For example, your income may be lower this year due to job loss or a salary reduction.
 In such a circumstance you can file an alternative documentation of income form to get an adjustment to your monthly payment.